We have amazing faculty. View the full list below, or use the form to filter the list.

 Brett Fling, PhD

-Assistant Professor, Department of Health and Exercise Science
+Associate Professor, Department of Health and Exercise Science

 A range of neuroimaging techniques including functional and structural magnetic resonance imaging, diffusion tensor imaging and transcranial magnetic stimulation are used to assess the brain’s sensorimotor system.
 These approaches are integrated with experimental paradigms assessing movement biomechanics to provide a comprehensive view of the neural control of movement.
 A specific emphasis is place on individuals with sensorimotor dysfunction such as multiple sclerosis, Parkinson’s disease and mild traumatic brain injury.